28 August 2019

 - There is a close relationship between nerves in the occipital area (base of skull) and back of the eyes (as in headache pain).
 Some groups of muscles/tendons attaching to the base of the skull also attach to the hips, so imbalances in those muscles anywhere along the spine need to be addressed.

 The nerve associated with carpal tunnel pain is the Median nerve.
-It is often impinged in the carpal tunnel in the wrist because of tight or inflamed forearm muscles and their tendons which also pass through the tunnel.
+It can be impinged in the “carpal tunnel” in the wrist because of tight or inflamed forearm muscles and their tendons which also pass through the tunnel.

 The obvious treatment applied by most therapists is to focus on releasing and/or stretching muscles in the forearm.

-(Chiropractors tend to focus on manipulating the neck vertebrae because the Brachial Plexus of nerves, which includes the Median nerve, originates from there).
+(Chiropractors tend to focus on manipulating/adjusting the neck vertebrae because the Brachial Plexus of nerves, which includes the Median nerve, originates from there).

-- The forearm muscles/tendons definitely need to be massaged and stretched in any treatment as Carpal Tunnel is often the result of repetitive strain injury (RSI) – overuse of particular muscle groups as part of your occupation or lifestyle activities (eg cleaning or rowing).
+- The forearm muscles/tendons definitely need to be massaged and stretched in any treatment as carpal tunnel is often the result of repetitive strain injury (RSI) – overuse of particular muscle groups as part of your occupation or lifestyle activities (eg cleaning, data processing, or rowing).
 A person’s medical, work and lifestyle history could point to that.

 - The Median nerve also may be impinged at the elbow or shoulder or in the NECK around C6/C7, so it is vital to look at ALL those areas and the muscles moving ALL those joints.